ej-acebedo/python-OOP-exercises/README.md

 # python-OOP-exercises

-A repo of personal projects that use object-oriented programming (OOP) design in Python.
+A repo of simple Python programs for learning Object-oriented programming (OOP) design.